aerogear/native-android-example/README.md

         .build();
    ```

-   Next step is to use created client to initialize builded query, mutation or subscription and send request to the server
+   Next, use created client to initialize built query, mutation, or subscription and send request to the server.
 #### Query
   ```java
   client.query(tasksQuery)